Denio, Nevada: Education

 Public education in Denio (on the Nevada side) is administered by the Humboldt County School District, which operates the Denio School, a three-room kindergarten-eighth grade (K-8) school.
 It is, more or less, a two-room schoolhouse, and lacks a full-service cafeteria.
 By design, as per circa 2004, the school functions to allow teachers more informal, flexible scheduling.
 There were 20 students in the 1963-1964 school year; likewise, enrollment in December 2004 was also 20 students.
+In 2025 the board of trustees closed the Denio school since it had two students, which the board felt were too few.
+The board reopened it in 2026 after area families with a total of 11 children expressed that they wanted a school.

 As of 2004, Denio, Nevada students of high school age may attend Humboldt County School District's Albert M. Lowry High School (in Winnemucca, Nevada); additionally, parents of high school-aged children who decide to attend Lowry High School may relocate to Winnemucca for the duration of their children’s time as students there.
 High schoolers may also attend Crane Union High School, a public boarding high school in Crane, Oregon.
 The Oregon side (across from Denio, Nevada) is, as of 2020, zoned to South Harney School District 33 (Fields School, K-8) and Harney County Union High School District 1J (the district for Crane Union).
 The Denio, Oregon, community was historically served by Crane Union, with the high school taking in several Basque Oregonians from there.

 Denio has a public library, a branch of the Humboldt County Library.

 Humboldt County is in the service area of Great Basin College.
 That college maintains the GBC Center in Winnemucca.
 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.

+Climate

+Denio has a cold semi-arid climate under the Köppen climate classification system.